chooyan-eng/crop_your_image/README.md

 By passing `CropController` instance to `controller` argument of `Crop`'s constructor, you can controll the `Crop` widget from anywhere on your source code.

-For example, when you want to crop the image with current selected cropping area, you can just call `_controller.crop()` whenever you want, such like the code below.
+For example, when you want to crop the image with the current crop rect, you can just call `_controller.crop()` whenever you want, such like the code below.

 ```dart
 ElevatedButton(